Authentic Lessons for 21st Century Learning

 Explain

-Once the students solve eight problems each and discuss, return to the class as a whole.
-Move to slide 7.
-Ask the class to walk you through the process of applying the distributive property, step-by-step, using the processes they have formulated themselves.
-Consider writing the steps students suggest for you on the slide, or on a whiteboard space.
+Move to slide 14.
+Ask the class to walk you through the process of applying the distributive property, step-by-step.
+Consider writing the steps that students suggest for you on the slide or on a whiteboard space.
 Ask students to help you understand the importance of using the distributive property correctly.

-Move to slide 8.
-Challenge students with the equation on this slide.
+Move to slide 15.
+Challenge students with the expression on this slide.
+Again, ask the class to walk you through the process of simplifying the given expression: 4(x + 5) – 2(x – 6).
+This time, ask students to justify each step, identifying the property used, when applicable.
 Use their answers to check their understanding of the concept before moving forward.
 Clarify any misunderstandings.

 Extend